lwanger/cooked_input/README.rst

 Python 2/3 Support
 ------------------

 cooked_input has been tested on Python: 2.7.
-3.5, and 3.6
+3.5+ (with 3.9 being the latest tested)

 Installation